 The kibbeh balls are versatile—they can be shaped as patties, balls, or the traditional torpedo/football.
 They can be stuffed or not stuffed at all.
-They can be baked or fried.
-However you do it, they are going to be delicious.
-The kibbeh footballs are great for a picnic eaten room temperature, or served warm with tahini sauce or hummus, labne, and good flatbread or pita bread.
+One of the most delicious things you can eat is a kibbeh football right out of the fryer (but they can be baked).
+Kibbeh footballs are great for a picnic eaten room temperature, or served warm with tahini sauce or hummus, labneh, and good flatbread or pita bread.
 This recipe makes about 40 arras kibbeh.

 For the kibbeh:

 Heat the olive oil in a large skillet over medium heat.
-Add the onion, season with a little salt, and sauté until soft and translucent.
-Do not brown.
+Add the onion, season with a little salt, and sauté until soft and translucent but not browned.
 Add the meat, season with salt, cinnamon, and pepper.
-Cook the meat, breaking it up into small pieces as it cooks, until cooked through.
-Remove from the heat, transfer to a bowl, and add the pine nuts.
+Cook the meat, breaking it up into small pieces as it cooks, until just cooked through.
+Stir in the lemon juice.
+Remove from the heat, transfer the househ to a bowl, and add the pine nuts.
 Set aside.

-Rinse the bulghur in cold water, drain, and cover to ½ inch with cold water.
-Soak for ½ hour, or until the bulghur is softened and most of the water absorbed.
+Rinse the bulghur in cold water, drain, and cover to 1⁄2 inch with cold water.
+Soak for 1⁄2 hour, or until the bulghur is softened.

-Either ask the butcher to grind the meat for you (twice on the smaller blades; mention it should be done first thing, on clean blades), or grind it yourself.
-To grind meat, slice the trimmed meat into rectangles, about 4×2 inches.
+Either ask the butcher to grind the meat for you (three times on sterile blades), or grind it yourself.
+To grind meat, slice the trimmed meat into rectangles, about 4x2 inches.
 Season lightly with salt and pepper and freeze for 30 minutes.
 Grind the meat once on the fine/small holes on the grinder, or twice on the large holes.

 To combine the kibbeh meat, keep a small bowl of ice water nearby to keep hands wet and cold.
 In a large bowl, knead the meat with the pureed onion and about half of the cracked wheat.
-If there is any visible water left in the cracked wheat from soaking, squeeze it out of the wheat before adding it to the kibbeh.
-Dip your hands in water as you knead; be careful not to add too much water to the kibbeh or it will become mushy.
-Add the wheat ½ cup at a time until it’s fully incorporated.
+If there is any visible water left in the bulgur from soaking, squeeze it out of the wheat before adding it to the kibbeh.
+Dip your hands in water as you knead, adding about 1⁄4 cup of the water in total; be careful not to add too much water to the kibbeh or it will become mushy rather than simply soft.
+Add the wheat 1⁄2 cup at a time until it’s fully incorporated.
 Season with salt, pepper, cayenne and cinnamon, tasting and adjusting the seasoning.

 Keep the bowl of ice water handy.
 Take about 2 tablespoons of the meat “dough” and shape into a ball.
 Wet the the palm of the hand the dough is resting in with cold water, and use your first finger of the other hand to hollow out the ball of meat by pushing into it.
 The walls of the meat should be about 1/8” thick all the way around.
 Keep the meat in an oblong/torpedo shape for footballs, or a ball shape for balls.